 Accounts receivable are reviewed by management at each balance sheet reporting date on an account-by-account basis to determine their collectability.
 The review considers such factors as customer payment history, the current financial conditions of the customers and the general economic environment.
-A provision for bad debts of \$Nil was recorded during year ended April 30, 2020 (2019 - \$Nil).
+A provision for bad debts of \$Nil was recorded during the three months ended July 31, 2020 (July 31, 2019 - \$Nil).